 This female 15-pin D-Type connector exposes a number of internal electrical signals.
 For convenience, a number of logic inputs and outputs are included, thereby eliminating the need for extra PC based IO hardware.
-These user programmable logic lines can be deployed in applications requiring control of external devices such a relays, light sources and other auxilliary equipment.
+Using the software, these user programmable logic lines can be deployed in applications requiring control of external devices such a relays, light sources and other auxilliary equipment.

-The pin functions are detailed in in Fig. A.2.
+The pin functions are detailed in in Fig. 1.2.